Aditya-vs19/finalyearproject/gp-connect-backend/README.md

     **Variables:**
     *   `MONGO_URI`: Your MongoDB Atlas connection string.
     *   `JWT_SECRET`: A strong, random string used for signing JWTs.
+    *   `CHAT_SECRET`: Shared symmetric key used by the frontend to encrypt chat payloads.
+The server stores ciphertext only.
     *   `EMAIL_HOST`: SMTP server host (Gmail: smtp.gmail.com).
     *   `EMAIL_PORT`: SMTP server port (Gmail: 587).
     *   `EMAIL_USER`: Your email address for sending emails.